What is a Doctor of Education (Ed.D.)?

 - Letters of Recommendation & Personal Essay: You’re going to need at least two letters of recommendation; most programs also require a personal essay (the format of the personal essay varies widely from program to program).
 Applicants often treat these two requirements as an afterthought.
 But in highly competitive programs, the identities of the people writing your letters of recommendation, and the content of your personal essay, can be the most important parts of your application.

 - GRE Scores Optional: If you hate the Graduate Record Examination (GRE), we have good news: many Ed.D. programs will accept the Miller Analogies Test (MAT) or Graduate Management Admission Test (GMAT) as a substitute for the GRE.
 Start your research with our convenient list of No GRE Ed.D. programs.
-You’ll find 77+ schools that do not require the GRE, as well as details on their admissions requirements and available program concentrations.
+You’ll find 77+ schools that do not require the GRE, as well as details on their admission requirements and available program concentrations.

 Ed.D.
 Admissions Interview